 Join me for a full day of tea exploration, from the comfort of your home!

-I’m offering Being Tea Day Retreats as an affordable, accessible way to engage more creatively with your home tea practice, sharing a variety of topics and workshops each month.
-The ticket price includes the full day of sessions – you can come and go as you like, plus recordings are available for anything you missed.
-Some retreats may also offer the option to get a kit of teas for specific workshops, so you can work with the same teas I’ll be using!
+I’m offering Being Tea Day Retreats as an affordable, accessible way to engage more creatively with your home tea practice, sharing a variety of topics and workshops each session.
+The ticket price includes the full day of classes – you can come and go as you like, plus recordings are available for anything you missed.
+Some retreats may also offer the option for a kit of teas to use in specific workshops, so you can work with the same teas I’ll be using! (if a tea kit is available in any given month, it will be listed below with ticket options)

 All workshops are specially structured to work with items commonly found in the kitchen, and for many tea enthusiasts in their home stash.
 A suggested list of teas and materials is provided in advance, although these are by no means necessary to have an enjoyable time.
 Everything is always structured for easy accessibility and adaptation.
 See below for this month’s upcoming retreat schedule.
 An FAQ is included at the end of the page.

 Being Tea Day Retreat (sample schedule)